BiographySimon Blake is an award winning writer and director.

 Simon was Artistic Director of the Theatre Company Changeinspeak between 1991 and 2004 performing at venues such as BAC and The Young Vic.
 He has also recently written a new stage play, Suzanne Beware of the Devil.
 The play had a successful rehearsed reading at Soho Theatre and the producers are planning to put the play on in 2015.

-“Blake asks real questions about trust.
+“Blake asks real and incisive questions about trust.
 Brave & remarkable."
 THE INDEPENDENT

 “A deserved reputation for developing a unique style of theatre, a dynamic fusion of music, narrative and the visual” TIME OUT